Finite-Sample Risk Approximation and Risk-Consistent Tuning for Generalized Ridge Estimation in Nonlinear Models: Controlling Extreme Realizations: Simulation

 The importance of controlling extreme realizations remains even in larger samples, as squared loss places disproportionate weight on large estimation errors.
 Extreme events become less frequent as sample size increases, yet they occur irregularly across samples, so average risk need not decline smoothly.
 Even when such realizations are rare, reducing their contribution to overall risk can substantially lower average risk.
 By directly targeting risk, the proposed rule adapts the degree of regularization to the underlying risk structure.

 To better understand the mechanism behind extreme realizations, Online Appendix D reports the condition numbers of the observed Hessian and the selected penalty parameters in replications with extreme realizations.
-The results confirm that these failures arise in nearly singular likelihood environments and that MSE-based selection responds by choosing substantially larger penalties.
+The results confirm that these failures arise in nearly singular likelihood environments and that MSE-based selection often tends to select relatively large penalty values in such settings.
+This pattern reflects the need for stronger regularization to control extreme estimation behavior.
+Importantly, the proposed method is not designed to select large penalties per se, but to minimize coefficient risk.
+As a result, the selected penalty level depends on both the underlying risk structure and the penalty specification, and need not be large in general.

 \textbf{Difference across Weighting Matrix:} The relative performance of $\text{GRIDGE}_H$ and $\text{GRIDGE}_X$ depends not only on the weighting matrix itself but also on the selection rule used to determine the penalty parameter.
 The two weighting schemes regularize different directions in the parameter space: the Hessian-based (H-type) weighting is based on the observed curvature of the likelihood, whereas the covariate-based (X-type) weighting is based on the covariate second-moment structure.